MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-computeschedule-readme.md

 setLogLevel("info");
 ```

-For more detailed instructions on how to enable logs, you can look at the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/@azure/arm-computeschedule_1.0.0/sdk/core/logger).
+For more detailed instructions on how to enable logs, you can look at the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/@azure/arm-computeschedule_1.1.0/sdk/core/logger).

-## Next steps

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/@azure/arm-computeschedule_1.0.0/sdk/computeschedule/arm-computeschedule/samples) directory for detailed examples on how to use this library.

 ## Contributing

-If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/@azure/arm-computeschedule_1.0.0/CONTRIBUTING.md) to learn more about how to build and test the code.
+If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/@azure/arm-computeschedule_1.1.0/CONTRIBUTING.md) to learn more about how to build and test the code.

 ## Related projects